fundevogel/php-thx/README.md

 $processed = $obj->giveBack();
 ```

-Currently there are three methods you can use:
+At this point, there are three basic methods you can use:

 - `data()` returns raw data from lockfile for all used packages
 - `pkgs()` returns processed data for all used packages